Champs-Libres/QgisGeoJSONExportPlugin/README.md

 #### Vectorial layers to export

-The vectoral layers to export.
+List of the vectoral layers to export.
+Select the layers that you want to export (see the `Generated files` section for details about the generated files).

 #### Save parameters

-Click on "Save parameters" will save the parameters that you have filled.
+Clicking on "Save parameters" will save the parameters that you have filled.
 For each QGIS project the parameters are saved.
-Only the password will not be saved.
+The password is never saved.

 #### Export

-Click on "Export" to generate the json files and send it to the remote server.
+Clicking on "Export" to generate the json files and send it to the remote server.

 ### Generated files